+For Release

-For Release December 4, 2019
+December 4, 2020

-The Christmas Holiday will soon be upon us and while Christmas trees and decorations add to the holiday spirit, they also pose a risk of fire and injury to many, especially children.
+The Christmas Holiday will soon be here and while Christmas trees and decorations add to the holiday spirit, they pose a risk of fire and injury to many, especially children.
 According to the National Fire Protection Association (NFPA), Christmas trees are a major source of fuel in a fire.
-One out of every 45 reported home Christmas tree fires result in a death compared to an annual average of one death per 139 reported home fires.
+Nearly one-third (29%) of U.S. home fires that begin with Christmas trees occur in January.
+One of every 52 reported home Christmas tree fires result in a death compared to one death per 135 total reported home fires.